jtpils/PointCloudSegmentation-5/README.md

 </p>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;chair&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;skateboard&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;airplane

-Experimental results show that learning unsupervised point cloud segmentation does help to extract features suitable for classification.
+Experimental results show that learning point cloud segmentation does help to extract features suitable for classification.

 **The key contributions of this work are as follows:**

-- Since the network provided by DGCNN for segmentation is supervised, we provide an unsupervised segmentation network for DGCNN.
+- Since the network provided by DGCNN for segmentation is supervised, we provide an revised DGCNN segmentation network with no category label.
-- When unsupervised segmentation is trained and tested on intact point clouds, the trained model can help to extract better features.
+- When segmentation is trained and tested on intact point clouds, the trained model can help to extract better features.
-- When unsupervised segmentation is trained on intact point clouds and tested on base point clouds, the trained model also can help to extract better features.
+- When segmentation is trained on intact point clouds and tested on base point clouds, the trained model also can help to extract better features.

 If you find this work useful, please cite:
 ```